I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 There’s a phrase not heard much these days—“I need to gather my thoughts.”

 Donald Trump pulls one of his outrageous stunts and within seconds the punditocracy is clogging the airwaves with instant “analysis.”
 There is no time for thoughtful consideration that a spell of idleness provides.

-Study after study proves humans are not much good at multi-tasking.
-We need downtime from outside stimulus to put our thoughts in order; the let information to gel into ideas.
-That means being what appears to be idle, but is, in fact, the mind in neutral sorting out and organizing thoughts.
+Study after study proves humans are not much good at multitasking.
+We need downtime from outside stimuli to put our thoughts in order and let information to gel into ideas.
+That means being what appears to be idle but is, in fact, the mind in neutral sorting out and organizing thoughts.

 It’s a lifelong habit of one of the world’s richest people, Warren Buffett.
 He has written that “I insist on a lot of time being spent, almost every day, to just sit and think.”
 He estimates he spends 80 percent of his time reading and thinking.

 Thomas Edison was another highly successful person who understood the value of quiet time: “The best thinking has been done in solitude.”